MobiusHorizons/closure_module/Readme.md

-#Closure
+# Closure

 Closure is a simple wrapper for stateful callbacks in `C`.
 It has a simple API

-## C Module API
+## C Module API (for use with [`mpp` the modular C preprossor](https://github.com/MobiusHorizons/modularC) )

 ### `new`
 ```c
 closure.t closure.new(void * (*fn)(void * ctx, void * arg), void * ctx);
 ```

-This function creates a `closure.t` which can be called with `closure.call`;
+This function creates a `closure.t` which can be called with `closure.call`

-the funciton pointer passed to `closure.new` is of the form
+The function pointer passed to `closure.new` is of the form
 ```c
 void * callback(void * ctx, void * arg);
 ```
-wherer `ctx` refers to the context argument passed to `closure.new`, which will be the same across calls, and `arg` is the `void *`argument passed to `closure.call`
+where `ctx` refers to the context argument passed to `closure.new`, which will be the same across calls, and `arg` is the `void *`argument passed to `closure.call`

 ### `call`